kimrojas/Computational-Material-Science/QE/Bandstructure-processing/Bandstructure_calculation.md

 ## Band Structure Calculation

 This is a step-by-step guide in doing a band structure calculation.
 For this guide, I used MoS2.
-The sample input files are in the corresponding folder.
+The sample input files are in their corresponding folder.
 I also added comments on the input files.

 **Required:**